 Stockholders should carefully consider the risk factors described below.
 Any of these factors, many of which are beyond our control, could materially and adversely affect our business, financial condition, operating results, cash flow, and stock price.

-Unfavorable market conditions may adversely affect our operating results.
+Unfavorable market conditions have adversely affected, and may continue to adversely affect, our operating results.